Adversarial Flow Models: Method

-During training, the timesteps can be sampled as continuous values: $s\sim\mathcal{U}(0, 1),t\sim\mathcal{U}(0,s)$.
-In this case, the model is trained to support transporting between any arbitrary timesteps $t<s$ on the probability flow for generation.
-When $s$ and $t$ are close, the model behaves like flow-matching models.
-When they are far, the model behaves like trajectory models.
-Since $G$ directly learns the target distribution through $D$ without needing consistency propagation, the model can alternatively be trained to only learn a discrete set of timesteps that is needed for a specific few-step inference setting, where single-step generation is just a special case.
+During training, the timesteps can be sampled as $s\sim\mathcal{U}(0, 1)$ and $t\sim\mathcal{U}(0,s)$.
+In this case, the model is trained to support transport between arbitrary timesteps with $t<s$ along the probability flow at generation time.
+When $s$ and $t$ are close, the model behaves like a flow-matching model.
+When they are far apart, the model behaves like a trajectory model.
+Since $G$ directly learns the target distribution through $D$ without requiring consistency propagation, the model can alternatively be trained only on the discrete set of timesteps needed for a specific few-step inference setting, of which single-step generation is a special case.
 This saves model capacity and training iterations.
-Our framework unifies single-step and flow generation under the same adversarial training setting.
+Our framework therefore extends adversarial training from single-step generation to discrete-time flow modeling.